 The Bottom Line

 Japanese artisans have been experimenting with steel for centuries together now.
 And they are invariably more proficient in making the best wood planes, swords, chisels, and kitchen blades.
-The evolution of technology has combined with generations of expertise in creating various Japanese knife types which are genuinely mechanical wonders.
+The evolution of technology has combined with generations of expertise in creating different types of japanese knives which are genuinely mechanical wonders.